rpellerin/rpellerin.github.io/content/berlin-marathon-2025-race-report.md

 <figcaption>Running gear</figcaption>
 </figure>

-The alarm clock went off around 7:30.
+The alarm clock went off around 7:30, after an ok-ish night.
+I had not slept well the week before at all because of the stress building up, but that night turned out ok in terms of hours of sleep.
 Breakfast, pitstop at the bathroom and we were out at 8:25, on the bike, headed to the starting line.

 9:10.
 I made my way to my corral.
 People become animals before races.
 No one cared anymore, not even women, who had no problems doing their business in front of everybody in the Tiergarden forest.
 I was no different and took a last piss.
 I could not afford to wait for a porta-potty, as the waiting lines were quite long.